widdix/learn-fargate/lab01-task-definition/README.md

 aws cloudformation create-stack --stack-name service-$user --parameters ParameterKey=ParentVPCStack,ParameterValue=vpc-$user ParameterKey=ParentClusterStack,ParameterValue=cluster-$user --template-body file://service.yaml --capabilities CAPABILITY_IAM
 ```

-Manually launch a task in your ECS cluster based on the task definition created by the stack.
+Manually launch a task in your ECS cluster (select a public Subnet of your VPC, and assign a public IP address) based on the task definition created by the stack.

 Congratulations, you have completed the first lab.
 Please proceed with the next lab.